lmfit/uncertainties/_sources/user_guide.rst.txt

 >>> x == y
 False

-While it may seem like this based on identity, note that
+The difference here is that although the two Python objects have the same nominal value and uncertainty, these are indepedent, uncorrelated values.
+It is not exactly true that the difference is based on identity, note that

 >>> x == (1.0*x)
 True